Mah-En/Student-Performance-Prediction-using-MLP/README.md

 ## 6. Analysis and Interpretation
 ### 6.1 Feature Importance
-After training the model, we analyzed the feature importance by examining the weights of the model.
-We found that the most influential features in predicting student performance were:
+After training the model, I analyzed the feature importance by examining the weights of the model.
+I found that the most influential features in predicting student performance were:
 - **Failures**: Students with more previous failures had lower final grades.
 - **Study Time**: More hours spent on studying per week were associated with higher grades.
 - **Absences**: More school absences were negatively correlated with academic performance.